kirkpatrickprice/PIIDigger/README.md

 ### Binary Packages
 If Python is not available, you can download OS-specific binaries from the [binaries/](https://github.com/kirkpatrickprice/PIIDigger/tree/main/binaries) folder above.

+NOTE:
+* Update 26-MAR 2024: I'm trying a new packaging method that should avoid virus warnings from Defender and others.
-NOTE: See the [ERRATA](https://github.com/kirkpatrickprice/PIIDigger/blob/main/ERRATA.md) page for information about antivirus products and packaged Python binaries.
+* See the [ERRATA](https://github.com/kirkpatrickprice/PIIDigger/blob/main/ERRATA.md) page for information about antivirus products and packaged Python binaries.

 ## Usage
 ```